 Vivarium is like long-acting opioid painkillers.
 In other words, it’s slow-burning.
 You are going to be dissatisfied on consumption too.
 But once the effects hit, they do their job.
-And they stay with you for hour, if not days.
+The effects also stay with you for hour, if not days.

-The movie is a distressing watch, made all the more by accumulating revelation that there is not going to be any decent way out for the victims.
-On this, the parallels to real-life city folks trapped in suburban hell is unmistakable.
-How many of us dream of settling down in a beautiful home with a lover, only to discover the reality of that is a dreary, debilitating existence in a cookie-cutter house with no escape and no respite?
+The movie is a distressing watch, made all the more by the increasing obvious declaration that there is not going to be any decent way out for the victims.
+On this, the parallels to real-life city folks trapped in suburban hell are unmistakable.
+How many of us dream of settling down in a beautiful home with a lover, only to discover the reality is a dreary, debilitating existence in a cookie-cutter house with no escape and no respite?